Placements

 1. Find an AFE opportunity or find one on InPlace and apply

-2. If your AFE opportunity is new (not already on InPlace), communicate with the Program Coordinator (Jeren Balayeva-Sawyer) to get in touch with the AFE supervisor and get the opportunity posted to InPlace**
+2. If your AFE opportunity is new (not already on InPlace), communicate with the Program Coordinator (Dr. Jeren Balayeva-Sawyer, jbalayev@uwo.ca) so she can get the opportunity posted on InPlace

 3. Once the opportunity is created for you, apply on InPlace so that your experience can be tracked and managed

-4. You are responsible for tracking your hours in an Excel spreadsheet or a Word file, documenting hours worked, and tasks completed either on a daily or weekly basis (e.g., June 17-21, 2024 – created a number of FSL resources, helped students with the final project, etc.)
+4. You are responsible for tracking your hours in an Excel spreadsheet or a Word file, documenting hours worked, and tasks completed either on a daily or weekly basis (e.g., June 17-21, 2024 – created several FSL resources, helped students with the final project, etc.)

-5. After you complete your AFE, you will be required to submit a Self-Evaluation Report
+5. After you complete your AFE, you will be required to submit a Self-Evaluation Report, which can be found on InPlace

 6. Your report will be emailed to your supervisor, who will be prompted to complete a Supervisor Report

-7. When both reports are reviewed by the program coordinator, your AFE will be successfully complete and marked as such on InPlace – please note that your reports will be reviewed in the order received before your designated AFE block (for the class of 2025 – before December 2, 2024 or March 31, 2025 and for the class of 2026, before June 25, 2025)
+8. When both reports are reviewed by the Program Coordinator, your AFE will be successfully completed and marked as such on InPlace – please note that your reports will be reviewed in the order received

 **If Your AFE is New: